 Trails Committee Chairperson: Mick Syzek (email@example.com)

-The Overland Trails Committee is the driver within Overland Mountain Bike Club to promote the development and maintenance of trails in Northern Colorado and Southern Wyoming.
-This includes working with the various land agencies that we patrol for (Canyon Lakes Ranger District of the Arapaho-Roosevelt National Forest, Lory State Park, Larimer County Parks and Open Lands, City of Fort Collins Natural Areas and Wyoming State Parks).
+The Overland Trails Committee is a driving force within the Overland Mountain Bike Association.
+Committee members promote new trail development and schedule maintenance workdays on trails we all ride on in Northern Colorado and Southern Wyoming.
+They liaison with the same land agencies that we patrol (Canyon Lakes Ranger District of the Arapaho-Roosevelt National Forest, Lory State Park, Larimer County Parks and Open Space, City of Fort Collins Natural Areas, and Wyoming State Parks).

 Board of Directors

-Members of Overland Mountain Bike Club elect a board of directors each year.
+Members of Overland Mountain Bike Association elect a board of directors each year.
 Officers are elected by the Directors once a new board is in place.
-The most recent election was held in October of 2016.
+Elections are held annually in the Fall.
 Current members of the board are:

 Executive Director (non-Board position): Kenny Bearden